fluiddyn/BenchmarksPythonJuliaAndCo/JuMicroBenchmarks/README.md

 should be better to get a random generation benchmark and to avoid random generation in other benchmarks...

-For Python (without Pythran), we used the package randomgen to get faster random generation that with numpy.random.
+For Python (without Pythran), we use the package randomgen to get faster random generation that with numpy.random.

 On the other hand, Pythran is nearly twice as fast as Julia for complex